nstrayer/jsRegress/GLM.md

 -   `inclusionFunc` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** Function that takes the (value, index, total) and returns a true or false for inclusion.

 Returns **matrix** A new, most likely smaller, matrix object.

-## genInverse

-Computes a generalized inverse of a matrix using a QR decomposition and the moore-penrose algorithm.
-This Algorithm is special in that it generates a unique generalized inverse.

-**Parameters**

--   `A` **matrix** An object of the class matrix.

-Returns **matrix** Generalized inverse of A.

-## convergenceCheck

-Checks the convergence of an array of values by looking at percent change.
-In order to meet convergence criteria all elements must have converged.

-**Parameters**

--   `oldVals` **[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Previous array of values from given estimator.
--   `newVals` **[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Latest array of values from given estimator.
--   `thresh` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Threshold for percent change in a given value to stop iteration. (optional, default `0.000001`)

-Returns **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** logical containing if the array has converged.